ubahnverleih/WoBike/Jump.md

 Give it the `index.html` file as a parameter, it will store all tokens required from the file in `tokens.txt`.
 Basically, this is a [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery)-[token](https://en.wikipedia.org/wiki/Cross-site_request_forgery#Cookie-to-header_token) and a session ID.
 Both change after each step, therefore, you have to run the Python script after every step (as stated later).
+For simplicity, save the Python helper in a file called `parse.py`.

 ```Python
 #! /usr/bin/env python3